ivy-llc/ivy/docs/overview/deep_dive/ivy_tests.rst

 Testing Partial Mixed Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As explained in the :ref:`Function Types` section, partial mixed functions are a special type of mixed functions that either utilize the compositional implementation or the primary implementation depending on some conditions on the input.
+As explained in the `Function Types <function_types.rst>`_ section, partial mixed functions are a special type of mixed functions that either utilize the compositional implementation or the primary implementation depending on some conditions on the input.
 Therefore, the data-types supported by partial mixed functions depend on which implementation will be used for the given input.
 For example, when :code:`function_supported_dtypes` is called with respect to `ivy.linear` with torch backend, the following output is returned: